The 20 Most Shocking Oscar Moments of All Time

 When Dances With Wolves beat Goodfellas (1991)

-If you'd had to guess who won Best Director in 1991, you'd probably guess that that Martin Scorsese won Best Director for his work in Goodfellas.
-You'd have guessed wrong, because Scorsese shockingly lost to Kevin Costner, who took the Oscar for Dancing With Wolves in one of the biggest Academy Award upsets of all time.
+If you had to guess who won Best Director in 1991, you'd probably pick Martin Scorsese for his work on Goodfellas.
+In fact, Scorsese shockingly lost to Kevin Costner, who took the Oscar for Dancing With Wolves in one of the biggest Academy Award upsets of all time.

-Stephen King's unforgettable film, starring Tim Robbins and Morgan Freeman, was expected to take all of the big wins of the night.
-It was nominated for a whopping seven Oscars, and took home a bleak zero.
-Most upsetting, it lost Best Picture to Forrest Gump.
-Of course, now, Forrest Gump is a beloved classic.
-But at the time, its win felt like a complete robbery.
+Frank Darabont's unforgettable film, starring Tim Robbins and Morgan Freeman, was expected to take all the big wins of the night.
+The movie—based on the Stephen King novella—was nominated for a whopping seven Oscars, and took home a bleak zero.
+Most upsettingly, it lost Best Picture to Forrest Gump, a film that has not exactly stood the test of time.

 When Chariots of Fire won Best Picture (1981)